wp-property/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.37.0 =
+* Changes in Address Validation due to OVER_QUERY_LIMIT issues
+* Global Slideshow fixes
+* Fixed property overview bottom pagination issue
+* Fixed PropertyType Label in Property Search widget
+* Fixed property search by address attributes
+* Fixed issues with widgets shown inside tabbed area
+* Corrected behavior when values were displayed as True from non-boolean fields if it starts from 1;
+* Fixed OtherProperties Widget
+* Fixed Search widget's selected values in dropdown fields on page result
+* Fixed global $property var type which caused fatal errors in different places
+* Fixed issue on Premium Features ( Settings page ) related to localization usage
+* Fixed Regenerate All PDF Flyers and Lists process
+* Fixed showing of currency symbols and number separators
+* Added ability to show email as a link
+* Fixed aggregating currency and number attributes for parent property which solves issues related to data sorting
+* Updated localization files

 = 1.36.3 =
 * Fixed pagination slider on property_overview